These days I'm usually writing screenplays. Apart from the ones I've directed, I've written five feature films.

 Occassionally I write some satirical fiction.
 My favorite is An Email Chain Between 4 People Depicted in Billy Joel's "Piano Man".

 And there's this thing, it's called Weird Hemingway, and it's short weird stories by Ernest Hemingway.
-For about a month in 2017, these stories would just pop into brain, fully formed, and I had to write them down.
+For a while these stories would just pop into my brain, fully formed, and I had to write them down.

 And there's The Historical Wire, where famous people from history quote The Wire.